C. J. Massingale

-La Charles Rashawn "C. J." Massingale (born September 23, 1982) is an American-Australian professional basketball player for the Northside Wizards of the NBL1 North.
+La Charles Rashawn "C. J." Massingale (born September 23, 1982) is an American-Australian former professional basketball player.
 He played three years of college basketball for Washington and one year for Metro State.
 He moved to Australia in 2005, where he has since played his entire career.
 He played nine seasons for the Knox Raiders in the SEABL.
-He had a short stint with the Adelaide 36ers of the NBL in 2012 before playing in Queensland since 2014.
+He had a short stint with the Adelaide 36ers of the NBL in 2012 before playing in Queensland from 2014 to 2022.

 Early life

 Massingale was born in Tacoma, Washington, in 1982.

 Career

 2000–2003: College

 A native of Tacoma, Washington, Massingale attended the University of Washington in Seattle from 2000 until 2003, after which he transferred to the Metropolitan State University of Denver in 2003 and was a member of the Roadrunners NCAA Division II National Championship winning team in 2004.

 2004–2012: Joining SEABL

 After graduating from college in 2004, Massingale moved to Australia in 2005 and joined the Knox Raiders of the South East Australian Basketball League (SEABL).
 Between 2005 and 2012, he was a six-time Conference All Star (2006, 2008–2012), three-time SEABL MVP (2008, 2010, 2012), four-time SEABL leading scorer (2008–2011), and was the SEABL grand final MVP in 2009.
 He was the only active player on the SEABL 30th anniversary All Star Team and was named to the SEABL 2000s Team of the Decade.